London Power Company: LPC power stations

 The London Power Company closed the least efficient power stations of its constituent companies and purchased or leased the rest, then built new stations.
 Electricity was sold to the constituent companies for distribution and sale.

 Construction of Deptford West Power Station for the London Power Company started in 1925 and was completed in 1929.
 It had two 30 MW, three 35 MW and one 50 MW generating sets, a total installed capacity of 222 MW.
 It provided electricity to Central and East London.

 Construction of Battersea A Power Station was started in 1929 and completed in 1934; supplying electricity to Central and West London, it had an installed capacity of 251.7 MW.
 The Second World War delayed the start of construction of Battersea B Power Station until 1945 and it was not completed until 1955, seven years after nationalisation.
 Battersea B had a final installed capacity of 260 MW.

 The LPC's principal power stations were Deptford West, Battersea and Willesden.
 In addition electricity was available from Bow, Grove Road and Deptford East.

-Closed power stations
+Former power stations

 The following power stations were closed by the LPC on the dates shown: